+I am currently a Ph.D.
+Candidate at the University of Colorado Boulder, receiving my Ph.D. in Behavioral, Psychiatric, and Statistical Genetics in the Psychology department.
+So far in my graduate school career, I have led multiple research methods labs as a teaching assistant, received a certificate in quantitative methods, and authored several academic publications.
+I hold a B.S. in psychology with a minor in biology from UT Austin and an M.A. in Psychology from CU Boulder.
 I believe that figuring out the best way you learn is a constant process.
-As a tutor, it gives me great satisfaction to be able to contribute to a student's growth in learning.
+As a tutor, it gives me great satisfaction to contribute to a student's growth in learning.
 While growing up, I always struggled in math.
 My tutor made me more confident in my abilities and myself.
-I later went on to become a volunteer tutor at an elementary school for 4 years where I learned that I love teaching others.
-My strong suits are life sciences, psychology, reading, writing, and government.
-My favorite subjects to tutor are the sciences.
-I find a lot of students are intimidated by subjects like biology.
+I later went on to excel in statistics and assist in teaching statistics and research methods at the college level.
+My strong suits are statistics, research methods, life sciences, psychology, reading, and writing.
+My favorite subjects to tutor are statistics and the sciences.
+I find a lot of students are intimidated by subjects like statistics and biology.
 But, with a tutor that can explain things in a way they understand, they can grow to love it.
-I am currently an undergraduate student at The University of Texas at Austin receiving my Bachelor of Science in Psychology with a minor in Biology.
-Outside of academics I love to watch and play basketball, spend time outdoors, and watch documentaries.
+Outside of academics, I love to watch and play basketball and golf, spend time outdoors, and watch documentaries.

 Undergraduate Degree: The University of Texas at Austin - Bachelor of Science, Psychology (biology minor)

 What is your teaching philosophy?